parthrbhatt/iam-service/README.md

 ### Authentication
 - Enforces the use of strong passwords.
 - Hashing of passwords for secure storage.
-- JWT tokens signed using `RS256` (asymmetric key).
+- JWT implementation using `RS256` with public-private key pair for secure token generation and verification.
 - Standardized OAuth2 Bearer token scheme for authentication.
-- Supports key rotation.
+- Support for key rotation.
+Periodic key rotation is a security best practice.

 ### Authorization
-- Supports Role Based Access Control (RBAC) with user and admin roles
+- Supports Role Based Access Control (RBAC) with user and admin roles.
 - Self-service registration.

 ### Audit
 - Detailed audit logging of all API calls for security monitoring and forensic analysis.
+- Helps monitor failed/succesful login attempts, client IPs, token IDs  etc.

 ## Run